IGedeCahyaPurnamaYasa/100-days-of-code/log.md

 **Today's Progress**: Still on progres of recreating my old project, finish with admin design and layout.
 And will going into code backend

 **Thoughts:** In the first place I'm not really frontend programmer, but playing with bootsrap and style is kind of fun :D

+### Day 3: February 05, 2021

+**Today's Progress**: Done with frontend, now working on backend start playing with uncommon method that I used XD just trying to explore something

+**Thoughts:** doesnt really know some jquery and new function so need stackoverflow for help XD, but the schedule still on track